How can I support Ukraine from abroad?

 What is the problem?

-Today, Ukraine is on all the headlines in the world.
-Russian aggression against Ukraine and the Ukrainian people is shocking to many: the war the aggressor unleashed on Ukrainian land is inhumane, horrific, ruthless.
+Today, Ukraine is on all headlines around the globe.
+Russia's aggression against Ukraine and the Ukrainian people is shocking to many: the war the aggressor unleashed on Ukrainian land is inhumane, horrific, ruthless.
 Russian army aims at civilians, whole cities live under severe bombings, the ruinations are unbelievable, people get killed and injured, children lose their parents, some children even lose their lives.
 Today, a pregnant woman from Mariupol who was injured after the Russian bombing of maternity hospital died.
 Her unborn child did not survive it either.

 This is genocide of the Ukrainian people.